 - the UE shall not transmit SL PRS and PSSCH DMRS in the same symbol.

+- the UE shall not transmit SL PRS and SL CSI-RS in the same symbol.

 - the UE shall transmit SL PRS on contiguous symbols either in between or after symbols where PSSCH DMRS is transmitted.